-- Controls: Adjusting your monitor for best effect requires fine-tuning controls – these may be handled by buttons on the face of the monitor that let you adjust contrast, brightness, horizontal and vertical alignment, and so on.
+- Controls: Adjusting your monitor for best effect requires fine-tuning controls – these may be handled by buttons on the face of the monitor that let you adjust contrast, brightness, horizontal and vertical alignment and more.
 Note the button placement too, and whether they're easy to access.

 - Speakers: Some models include inbuilt speakers, which saves you from having to connect a dedicated sound system to your computer.
 This is handy if you have limited desk space, but inbuilt monitor speakers are unlikely to produce the same sound quality as an external speaker setup with a subwoofer.

 - Warranty: Most monitors will come with a three-year warranty but they should come with at least one year's worth of protection as a minimum.
-However, the fine print can vary greatly between brands.
+Be aware that the fine print can vary greatly between brands.

 - Text sharpness: Open a text program such as Notepad and type a few lines.
-If the text appears blurry, or shows signs of a purple, red or green outlines (known as colour fringing) the monitor may not be of good quality.
+If the text appears blurry, or shows signs of purple, red or green outlines (known as colour fringing), the monitor may not be of good quality.

 - Straightness: Are horizontal lines horizontal?
 Vertical lines vertical?
 Check at the edges of the monitor particularly for any deviation.